JasonMendoza2008/HLATypingTools/README.md

 print(get_locus("A*01:01"))  # will output HLA_A
 ```

-Or as follows (to output all possible high-resolution alleles for a given low-resolution typing):
+Or as follows to output all possible high-resolution alleles for a given low-resolution typing:
 ```py
 from hlatypingtools.get_info import get_same_low_res_broad, get_same_low_res_assigned_type
 broad = "DQ3"